 Courses are taught by W&M faculty and faculty at a Russian University.
 Grades will appear on the W&M transcript and will be included in GPA calculations.

 One semester of college level-Russian is required.
 We recommend that applicants complete at least two semesters of college–level Russian by the time the summer program starts.

-Visa application and a copy of passport due: February 3.
+Herzen University application form and a copy of passport due: February 3.
 Your passport must be valid for at least 18 months after the visa start date.
 The Herzen University application form is provided by the Global Education Office.
 Students must complete this form and return it to the GEO Advisor so Herzen University can process your letter of invitation which is needed for your student visa.

 Deposit ($600): March 6